edarruiz/DomainDrivenDesign.SDK/README.md

 Value objects are introduced in the book on chapter 5, when Eric Evans says:

 > *"Many objects have no conceptual identity.
-These objects describe some characteristic of a  hing."*
+These objects describe some characteristic of a  thing."*
 >
 > *(...)*
 >